-Photography is an exciting course is that it gives you the opportunity to capture the world as you see it.
+Photography is an exciting course that gives you the opportunity to capture the world as you see it.
 During the course you will be introduced to a variety of experiences that explore a range of photographic media, techniques and processes linking to both traditional and new technologies.

 You will explore images relating to all aspects of the visual arts.
 Your responses must be shown through practical and critical activities demonstrating your understanding of different genres.
-You should be aware of the four assessment objectives: research, materials and techniques, developing ideas realising intentions; demonstrating an understanding of the importance of process as well as product.
+You should be aware of the four assessment objectives: research; materials and techniques; developing ideas, realising intentions, demonstrating an understanding of the importance of process as well as product.

 You will need three A3 sketchbooks for the duration of the course.
 These can be purchased through school.
 Most importantly, you need a camera.
 This could be your iPad or phone as long as you can transfer images to your iPad.
 Financial assistance may be available via the bursary.